 Your doctor or specialist nurse explains what happens and how they fit the stent.
 They ask you to sign a form saying that you agree to have the procedure.
 You can ask them any questions that you have.
 Tell them about any medicines you are taking.

 You shouldn’t eat or drink for at least 6 hours beforehand.

 A nurse puts a small tube called a cannula into a vein in the back of your hand.
 They go with you to the endoscopy or x-ray department.

-You have a medicine to make you sleepy injected into the tube in your hand.
-Or you might have a general anaesthetic.There are 2 ways of fitting the stent.
-Your doctor can use a:
+You have a medicine to make you sleepy injected into the cannula in your hand.
+Or you might have a general anaesthetic, so that you'll be asleep for the procedure.

-Your doctor passes a fine wire down into your food pipe until it reaches the blockage.
-You then have an x-ray so the doctor can see the blocked area on a screen.
+Your doctor passes an endoscope down your food pipe into your stomach.
+You then have an x-ray so that your doctor can see where the blockage is on a screen.
 And a stent is then passed through the endoscope to where the narrowing is.
-They pass the stent down the wire until it is in the right place.
+They pass the stent down the wire until it's in the right place.

 You stay in the endoscopy department or x-ray department until the sedation or anaesthetic wears off.
 You wear an oxygen mask for a short time.
 A nurse then takes you back to your ward.
 You need to stay in hospital overnight or for a few days.

 The stent expands over a couple of days.
-This opens up the food pipe so food and drink can pass through again.
+This opens up the food pipe or stomach so that food and drink can pass through again.